What is the best video captioning tool I’ve used so far?

 And, the tool that I’m talking about is Descript.

-There’s a whole bunch of different video captioning or subtitle tools out there such as Quicc, Zubtitle, Clipscribe, Kapwing.
+There are a whole bunch of different video captioning or subtitle tools out there such as Quicc, Zubtitle, Clipscribe, Kapwing.
 In some ways, they can give you more flexibility than Descript.
 But the fantastic thing about Descript is that I’m able to really do everything that I need using only this software.

 Let’s get down to five specific reasons why I think Descript is the best video captioning tool.